marimosphere/CryptoArtJapan/README.md

 ----------------

 We are also creating a sustainable ecosystem for artists, a new way of community, and a platform to support artists.
-When artists and developers belong to this community, they get a community token.
+When artists and developers belong to this community, they receive a community token.
-Those tokens will allow you to get Dev rewards.
+By holding this community token, they are granted various privileges and rights in the community.
+For example, they have priority to hold their own exhibition at our Cryptovoxels parcel, they have access to the community members' Discord channel, they can participate in community events, and so on.
+Also, if they burn community tokens, they will be able to receive Dev rewards for staking rewards in this project, depending on the percentage of tokens they have.
-And those who support this project will be able to receive NFTs of their choice from a list of works by the artists they belong to, depending on the amount and duration of their staking.
+And those who support this project in the form of staking will be able to receive NFTs of our community's artists as rewards, depending on the amount and duration of their staking.

-The community token "CAJA".
+The community token "CAJA"<br>
-Project Name:
+Project Name:<br>
-Crypto Art Japan Association.
+Crypto Art Japan Association<br>
-Token Symbol:
+Token Symbol:<br>
-CAJA.
+CAJA<br>

 The community token "CAJA" is issued using the TokenIssuance feature of iroiro. https://github.com/iroiro/iroiro/blob/main/docs/CONTRACTS_OVERVIEW.md